int mysql_ping(MYSQL *mysql)

 reconnect, there is no explicit indication of it.
 To determine

 whether a reconnect occurs, call

 whether the identifier has changed.

 If reconnect occurs, some characteristics of the connection will have been reset.
-For details about these characteristics, see Section 21.8.16, “Controlling Automatic Reconnection Behavior”.
+For details about these characteristics, see Section 27.8.20, “C API Automatic Reconnection Control”.